 I watched this man–this collection of human atoms whom I first beheld when he was 10 and then 19 and, o, you get the picture–I watched him bob down the street away from me.
 His gait was the same.
 He always keeps it light, bounces on his toes, keeps his carriage erect, as if taking real seriously his mother’s farewell phrase: “Walk good.”
 He looked heavier and furrier and still, to me, extremely beautiful.
 For a minute I remembered it all: how many times he opened me when my heart seemed shut to everything, how many times he walked away without looking back.
 In that rush I wanted my friend so much–not just in bed but cross-legged on the floor, where we could share every story we’d collected since we’d been together.
 I wanted to climb the stairs into whatever home he occupies now, work and live side by side, match heartbeats.

 But there was no point in reaching across the great divide of space and time that looms between us–two tesseracts, at least.
 I know his smallest and biggest self, and in some alternate universe both always feel like mine.
 But in this one, the man walking down the street was in no way moving toward me.

 I sent him love instead.

-It reminds me of that Grace Paley short story, when she returns a library book at least twenty years overdue, then checks it back out because she still hasn’t had a chance to read it.
+It reminds me of that Grace Paley short story, the one where she returns a library book at least twenty years overdue, then checks it back out because she still hasn’t read it.
 Her ex husband, someone she hasn’t seen in decades, walks by just then, and she says: “Hello, my life.”

 Hello, my life.